kosl/ihipp-examples/docs/week1.md

 Note the use of `PATH=/usr/local/cuda-10.1/bin:${PATH}` before the compiler call `nvcc` or the `python` interpreter call: this is needed for older GPUs, e.g., Tesla K80, which are deprecated in the latest versions of CUDA (11.x).
 Note also that the `pycuda` library must be installed in Python, e.g., through `pip`.

-### 1.20 Week 1 wrap-up
+### 1.20 Chapter 1 wrap-up

-In this introductory week we have tried to present you the paradigms of parallel programming by giving the essentials along with simple code examples in interactive Jupyter notebooks.
-The primary objective of Week 1 is to align you for the next weeks, which you can already preview.
+In this introductory Chapter we have tried to present you the paradigms of parallel programming by giving the essentials along with simple code examples in interactive Jupyter notebooks.
+The primary objective of Chapter 1 is to align you for the next Chapters, which you can already preview.

 Please discuss the interactive Jupyter notebooks experience and the potentials we are looking forward.
-While this week was just a preparation for more advanced topics and hands on examples in the next weeks, we can still discuss how parallel programming techniques could be useful for your applications.
+While this Chapter was just a preparation for more advanced topics and hands on examples in the next Chapters, we can still discuss how parallel programming techniques could be useful for your applications.

-Therefore, we are interested in whether you found the Week 1 content useful?
+Therefore, we are interested in whether you found the Chapter 1 content useful?

 ###### tags: ipp, HPCFS